Akuli/jou/doc/tutorial.md

     return 0
 ```

+This integer is called the **exit code** of the process.
-By convention, the return value `0` means "success".
+By convention, exit code `0` means "success".
 Anything else means "error".
-You can use different values to represent different errors, but `1` is the most common.
+You can use different exit codes to represent different errors, but `1` is the most common.

 ## Printing